Hong Kong, southern China mop up after super typhoon

 SHANGHAI (Reuters) - The financial hub of Hong Kong began clearing up on Monday after being battered by one of the strongest typhoons in recent years, with financial markets and offices operating as normal.

-Super typhoon Mangkhut, with hurricane-force winds well over 200 kilometers per hour (124 miles/h), had barrelled past the northern tip of the Philippines, killing at least 50 people.
+Super typhoon Mangkhut, with hurricane-force winds well over 200 kilometers per hour (124 miles/h), had barreled past the northern tip of the Philippines, killing at least 50 people.
 It then skirted south of Hong Kong and the neighboring gambling hub of Macau, before making landfall in China.

 The China Meteorological Administration said the typhoon, dubbed “King of Storms”, swept west to Guangxi province at 6 a.m.
 (2200 GMT on Sunday) and weakened to a “tropical storm”.
 It forecast the storm to hit the regions of Guizhou, Chongqing and Yunnan on Monday.